andrew henderson menu

 global citizen in the 21st century… and how you can join the movement.

-A US Expat’s Guide to Foreign Tax Credit
+A US Expat’s Guide to the Foreign Tax Credit

 Finance

-But what started out as a relatively simple measure has become progressively more complex as growing numbers of US citizens make the decision to move their lives and business overseas.
+But what started out as a relatively simple measure has become progressively more complex as growing numbers of US citizens make the decision to move their lives and businesses overseas.

-Here at Nomad Capitalist, we talk a lot about the long arm of the United States IRS and how, if you are a US citizen, the government will impose taxes on you regardless of where you live and where you earn your income.
+Here at Nomad Capitalist, we talk a lot about the long arm of the United States Internal Revenue Service (IRS) and how, if you are a US citizen, the government will impose taxes on you regardless of where you live and where you earn your income.

 Alongside coverage of that issue, in a bid to offer some hope to US expats abroad, we’ve also covered Foreign Earned Income Exclusion (FEIE) as a means of reducing your tax bill.

 The US has tax treaty agreements with around 70 countries to avoid double taxation.
-For higher earners, claiming Foreign Tax Credit under a tax treaty, such as between the US and the United Kingdom (UK), is a more efficient way to mitigate double taxation than FEIE.
+For higher earners, claiming a foreign tax credit under a treaty, such as between the US and the United Kingdom, is a more efficient way to mitigate double taxation than FEIE.

 In our example, the tax treaty means dual residents will not pay taxes in excess of the highest rate between the US and the UK.
 Where UK top tax rates exceed those in the US, liabilities are frequently reduced to nil in the US.

-If you tried to use the FEIE to reduce how much you owe to the US government, you would still owe taxes for anything above the excludable $120,000 in 2023 and $126,500 in 2024, plus whatever you owe to the UK tax man.
+If you tried to use the FEIE to reduce how much you owe to the US government, you would still owe taxes for anything above the excludable US$130,000 in 2025, plus whatever you owe to the UK taxman.

-Most people who use this option, live in countries with higher taxes, so Western European countries tend to prefer FTC over the Foreign Earned Income Exclusion.
+Most people who use this option live in countries with higher taxes, so Western European countries tend to prefer FTC over the FEIE.

-The FEIE helps people who wouldn’t otherwise have a tax treaty or tax credit because they have chosen to either travel non-stop without a tax residence or live in low- or zero-tax jurisdictions that do not have a tax agreement with the US.
+The FEIE helps people who wouldn’t otherwise have a tax treaty or tax credit because they’ve chosen to either travel non-stop without a tax residence or live in low- or zero-tax jurisdictions that do not have a tax agreement with the US.

 That’s why the FTC works better for those choosing to live in higher-tax countries, like Germany, France, Switzerland and the UK, where tax treaties and credits do much more to help reduce their tax bills than the Foreign Earned Income Exclusion.